 You are in the service to the Warlord’s clan in his mission to restore order to the Realm.
 Ask daily for your payments.
+You travel with a woman named Anthea.
 For an index of items, places, people and locations, refer to the scrolls next to this one.

 * * *

 Your Mother led to some lost civilization whose broken remnants litter the ground in the wake of the Great Conflict.
 You tried to keep your gaze on her robes during the march over there.
 They were always flowing.
 Shimmering, almost.
 Like she was underwater.